-Measuring diversity and inclusion is the basis for your DEI work.
-Assuming facts about the culture, experiences of inclusion or state of diversity in an organization can be misleading.
-It can lead to wasting resources, often very limited ones.
-From the D&I Survey, you’ll get the needed insights to prioritize the right initiatives to make actionable change.
+Measuring diversity and inclusion is one essential building block in the foundation of sustainable, strategic DEI work.
+Making assumptions about your organisation’s culture, employees’ experiences of inclusion or the current state of diversity can be misleading.
+Not knowing where you stand with DEI makes decision-making difficult and can lead to wasting resources, often very limited ones.
+A purposefully designed D&I survey will provide necessary insights to prioritise actions to address issues, capitalise on opportunities and to make sustainable change.

 Do you know how diverse your team is?
 Are different age groups, genders, and backgrounds represented?
 Are there people with different educational backgrounds, experiences, or life situations?
-DEI Survey reveals who is being represented in your organization and who is not, and helps you to identify what to focus on.
+D&I Surveys that include questions on diversity demographics and other background information reveal who is represented in your organisation and who is not, and what kinds of experiences employees from different backgrounds may have.

-One benefit of the DEI Survey is that you’ll get data to monitor progress.
-Repeat the survey yearly or bi-yearly, and you’ll see if your DEI initiatives have the impact they are supposed to.
-It is important to include goals and key metrics from your DEI strategy in the survey to ensure that the survey is aligned with strategic goals.
+One benefit of carrying out a D&I survey is that you’ll get concrete data points to monitor progress.
+Repeat some questions as part of an employee engagement survey annually, or conduct a comprehensive D&I survey every 2-3 years, and you’ll see if your DEI initiatives are having the desired impact.
+In designing a D&I survey, it is good practice to incorporate goals and key metrics from your DEI strategy in the survey to ensure that it is aligned with your strategic goals.

 The most important question – how to do it?

 Diversity metrics focus on measuring how balanced and representative the team is and assessing whether different demographics are represented.
-Diversity metrics include demographic data related to, for example, age, gender identity, disabilities, sexual orientation, language, family status, or education.
+Diversity metrics include demographic data related to, for example, age, gender identity, disabilities, sexual orientation, native language, family status, or educational background.
 However, it’s important to remember that gathering any demographic data requires careful planning as you need to take legal requirements and restrictions into consideration.

-Inclusion metrics focus on assessing how employees experience the work environment and equity of opportunities.
-Inclusion metrics measure employees’ experiences related to, for example, psychological safety, inclusive leadership, fairness and equal opportunities, harassment and discrimination, recruitment, and organizational commitment to DEI.
-When measuring inclusion, it is important to identify the most impactful metrics to follow as there are so many different aspects of inclusion.
+Inclusion metrics focus on assessing how employees experience the work environment and equity of practices and opportunities.
+Inclusion metrics measure employees’ experiences related to, for example, psychological safety, inclusive leadership, fair and equal opportunities, harassment and discrimination, recruitment, and organisational commitment to DEI.
+When measuring inclusion, it is important to consider organisational values, culture and context when determining which inclusion metrics to include in the survey, as there are many different aspects of inclusion.

-- Communicate openly & honestly.
-A DEI Survey can include personal questions that might evoke emotions and make employees question why such things are asked.
-That’s why it is important to communicate openly and honestly about the purpose of the survey and how the data will be utilized, before even launching the survey.
+- Communicate openly and honestly.
+A D&I Survey often includes personal questions that might evoke emotions and make employees question why such things are even asked about.
+That’s why it is important to communicate openly and honestly about the purpose of the survey and how the data will be utilised, well in advance of launching the survey.

-- Make it anonymous & safe.
-It is of the utmost importance, and a legal requirement, to make the DEI survey safe for employees.
-Collect all data anonymously and make sure that individuals can’t be identified from the data.
+- Make it anonymous and safe.
+It is of the utmost importance, and a legal requirement, to make the D&I survey safe for employees.
+Collect all data anonymously and make sure that individuals cannot be identified from the data.
 Consider using a neutral third party as a survey provider.
 This guarantees a safe and truly anonymous survey experience and the collection of honest and relevant data.

 - Take legal requirements into account.
-When measuring D&I, you need to consider possible legal requirements and restrictions that apply in your organization’s context.
+When measuring D&I, you need to consider possible legal requirements and restrictions that apply in your organisation’s context.

-At Inklusiiv, we offer a comprehensive survey package to measure the state of both diversity and inclusion in your company.
-We act as a neutral entity with the highest priority on privacy.
-Thus we enable the collection of honest and relevant information.
-Moreover, we can also help you review your existing plan to measure D&I in your organization and or provide consultation on developing DEI elements of your existing staff surveys.
+At Inklusiiv, we offer a comprehensive D&I survey service to measure the state of diversity and inclusion in your company and provide recommendations that support prioritisation and action planning.
+We act as a neutral entity who places privacy and a safe and comfortable experience for survey respondents as our highest priority.
+A carefully designed, step-by-step process and customised surveys enable the collection of honest and relevant information.
+We can also help you review your existing plans to measure D&I in your organisation and/or provide consultation on incorporating DEI elements into your existing employee surveys.
 Contact us at firstname.lastname@example.org to find out more.